-Contact Officer Justin (Tug) Curtis regarding animal control issues within the City of Warsaw.
+Contact Corporal Justin (Tug) Curtis regarding animal control issues within the City of Warsaw.

 Warsaw City Code: Chapter 6 - Animals